 Introduction to Engineering (ENGR 1201) and Introduction to Engineering Technology (ETGR 1201)

-Whether you're working on a degree in engineering or in engineering technology, you must first complete "1201."
-While you may think this course is all about calculations, drawings, and research, you'll learn that these fields deal with people, places, things, and so much more!
-This semester you will:
+Whether you're working on a degree in engineering, engineering technology or construction management, you must first complete "1201."
+In this course you will:

 - Explore the various disciplines within the fields of engineering and engineering technology.

-- Learn what it really means to be a "professional".
+- Begin to learn what it means to be a "professional".

-- Demonstrate creative problem-solving and design skills by building your solutions and testing them against specifications - to see if they work like they should!
+- Demonstrate creative problem-solving and design skills by building your solutions and testing them against specifications.

 - Use the power and synergy of teams to accomplish challenging goals and objectives.